peternmai/ProjectDrive16_17/hardware.md

 We were sad to see that our year's worth of tuning and perfecting our custom 360 LIDAR setup did not make to the final version of the car.
-However, we were very grateful to have the opportunity undergo such task.
+However, we were very grateful to have the opportunity to undergo such task.
 The sensor does work very well indoor, outputting very precise and reliable 2D maps at a rate of five times per second (limited by motor choice).
 But as with any engineering feat, we do not always stumble upon great innovation on our first attempt.